COVID Infection Control in MA Healthcare Institutions

 We urge all healthcare institutions in Massachusetts, including dental offices, to require universal masking and pre-procedure COVID-19 screening testing for all patients on admission and prior to outpatient elective procedures.

-The below spreadsheet lists MA-based healthcare institutions and their policies about masking and COVID screening testing.
+The table below lists Massachusetts-based healthcare institutions and the links to their policies about masking and COVID screening testing.
 If you notice errors in this spreadsheet, please email massche2020@gmail.com to let us know.

 We applaud medical institutions that require universal masking for all staff, patients, and visitors in their buildings! 🏆 Thank you for helping to keep us safe!